-Γ

 appointment; and

 (c) would, if proved, be-

 (i) a criminal offence; or

 (ii) a disciplinary breach providing reasonable

 grounds for terminating the person's services,

 if the person is or were the holder of an

 appointment.

 Detriment includes -

-Detiment (a) personal injury or prejudice to safety; and
+(a) personal injury or prejudice to safety; and

 (b) property damage or loss; and

 (c) intimidation or harassment; and

 (d) adverse discrimination, disadvantage or adverse

 treatment about career, profession, employment, trade

-or business; and (e) financial loss; and
+or business; and

+(e) financial loss; and

 (f) damage to reputation, including, for example, personal,

-Disability professional or business reputation.
-As defined in section 11 of the Disability Services Act 2006 ,
+professional or business reputation.

+Disability As defined in section 11 of the Disability Services Act 2006,

-Disability for the purposes of this procedure:
+- for the purposes of this procedure:

+(1) A disability is a person's condition that-

 (a) is attributable to-

 (i) an intellectual, psychiatric, cognitive,

 neurological, sensory or physical impairment;

-Or (ii) a combination of impairments mentioned in
+or

 (ii) a combination of impairments mentioned in

 subparagraph (i); and

 (b) results in-

 (i) a substantial reduction of the person's capacity

 for communication, social interaction, learning,

 mobility or self care or management; and

 (ii) the person needing support.

 (2) For subsection (1), the impairment may result from an

 acquired brain injury.

 (3) The disability must be permanent or likely to be

 permanent.

 (4) The disability may be, but need not be, of a chronic

 episodic nature.

 Discloser A person who makes a disclosure in accordance with the

 Public Interest Disclosure Act 2010.

 Employee of an entity, includes a person engaged by the entity under

-Linployee a contract of service.
+1 - 7 a contract of service.

 Investigation For the purposes of this procedure, investigation includes

-any enquiry undertaken to establish whether the
+- any enquiry undertaken to establish whether the

 information provided in a PID can be substantiated,

 including a review or audit.

 Journalist a person engaged in the occupation of writing or editing

 material intended for publication in the print or electronic

 news media.

-I.